4campus/docusaurus-2/src/pages/give.md

 ![Handshake](/img/handshake.png)

-Thank you for making an impact and for supporting our community. 🙌
+Thank you for making an impact and supporting our community. 🙌